dmitrySorokin/interferobotProject/README.md

 ## Running

 ### interferometer simulator
-to run it in iteractive mode do:
+Run it in iteractive mode do:
 ```
 cd interf_game
-python3 main_sim.py
+python3 main_sim.py #TODO add agent args
 ```
-it will start pygame interface.
-You can try to align the interferometer manually by using keyboard:
+    You can try to align the interferometer manually by keyboard:
     * w, a, s, d - controlls mirror 1
     * i, j, k, l  - controlls beam splitter 2
-* press r to reset the simulator to a random position
+    * r - reset the simulator to a random position
-* press q to move to alligned state
+    * q - move to alligned state

-Or let the agent to this:
+    Or let the agent do this:
     * press space to run/stop the agent

-to evaluate the trained agent for 100 episodes run:
+Evaluate the trained agent for 100 episodes:
 ```
 cd interf_game
-python3 eval_sim.py
+python3 eval_sim.py #TODO add agent args
 ```

 ### hardware interferometer
-the same functionality is available for hardware interferometer in
+The same functionality is available for hardware interferometer in
 ```
 main.py and eval.py
 ```